NillionNetwork/nillion-docs/docs/js-quickstart.md

 ## Spin up the NextJs Web App

-Open one more terminal to start your NextJS web app:
+Open one more terminal to start your NextJS web app from the root directory, scaffold-nillion

 ```
 yarn start